craftcms/docs/docs/4.x/config/config-settings.md

 Some file systems, such as NFS, do not support exclusive file locking.

-If not set to `true` or `false`, Craft will try to detect if the underlying file system supports exclusive file locking and cache the results.
+If `null`, Craft will try to detect if the underlying file system supports exclusive file locking and cache the results.